 Higher Education.
-The State's higher education system consists of seven institutions, three of which are state-supported institutions - Delaware Technical and Community College; Delaware State University, a land grant college located in the City of Dover; and the University of Delaware, a land grant college located in the City of Newark.
-The four privately supported institutions of higher education in the State include Delaware College of Art and Design, Goldey-Beacom College, Widener University and Wilmington University.
-Budgetary General Fund expenditures for higher education in fiscal year 2023 were \$302.6 million.
+The State's higher education system consists of seven institutions, three of which are state-supported institutions - Delaware Technical and Community College; Delaware State University, a land grant college located in the City of Dover; and the University of Delaware, a land grant college located in the City of Dover; and the University of higher education in the State include Delaware College of Art and Design, Goldey-Beacom College, Widener University and Wilmington University.
+Budgetary General Fund expenditures for higher education in fiscal year 2024 were \$346.6 million.